nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Now SFTP server accepts connections using username and password authentication

 ## Setup SFTP server in newer windows version
+* Click windows button and search for "manage optional features"
 *

 ## Setup SFTP client in windows using WinSCP